U.S. checking reports of Gaddafi's capture, death

 Gaddafi was wanted by the International Criminal Court on charges of ordering the killing of civilians.

 He was believed to be hiding deep in Libya's Sahara desert.
-His wife, two sons and a daughter fled to neighbouring Algeria shortly after Tripoli fell to rebel forces in August.
+His wife, two sons and a daughter fled to neighboring Algeria shortly after Tripoli fell to rebel forces in August.

 (Reporting by Matt Spetalnick and David Morgan; Editing by Vicki Allen)